albtrentadue/ClEnSensors/INSTALL.md

 The Control Node must have a GNU/Linux kernel 3 Operative System (OS).
 It is possible to use various different flavours of Linux, provided that they support the software components described in the following sections.

 The current version of the Control Node SW has been integrated using **LinuxMint 17.3 "Rosa" - GNULinux kernel 3.19.0**.
+Later versions of LinuxMint are expected to work as well.

 ### The SW owner OS user
 It is recommended that the Control Node SW is not run as "root" user.
 A specific owner of the Control Node SW should be created in the OS.
 The system has been integrated with the installation directory owned by a user named "**clensensors**" but of course any name can be chosen.
 The documentation will assume in the following that the "clensensors" user has been created.